 A semi-annual Drug Take-Back Day is coordinated with the Western New York Drug Enforcement Administration.
 More than three dozen sites are manned by pharmacists and UB Pharmacy students helping to remove excess household prescription products from area homes.

-A vital component of medication safety, the DEA National Take-Back Initiative was originally developed by a committee of area pharmacists including the Office of Student Affairs and Professional Relations.
+A vital component of medication safety, the DEA National Take-Back Initiative was originally developed by a committee of area pharmacists including the Office of Student Success and Engagement.
 Take-Back programs help to prevent accidental childhood poisonings, teenage drug abuse and medication misadventures in the elderly.

 Every May, the School of Pharmacy and Pharmaceutical Sciences Alumni Association proudly hosts a cocktail reception honoring the graduating PharmD Class.

-The Office of Student, Professional and Community Affairs coordinates the activities surrounding this important day when students and pharmacists visit their legislators in Albany, the New York State Capital.
+The Office of Student Success and Engagement coordinates the activities surrounding this important day when students and pharmacists visit their legislators in Albany, the New York State Capital.

 Students address area legislators during an afternoon at our school.
 Discussions revolve around new legislation that can affect the health care of patients, most notably collaborative drug therapy management, immunization by pharmacists, and medical marijuana.

 The Poison Prevention Program is organized by the School and the Western New York Poison Control Center.
 Doctor of Pharmacy students visit local elementary schools during National Poison Prevention Week to provide presentations about poison safety to pre-K, kindergarten, and first grade students.

-The Office of Student, Professional and Community Affairs creates and organizes the Annual Pharmacy Law Review Series to prepare graduates studying for the Multi Pharmacy Jurisprudence Exam in any state they wish to practice.
+The Office of Student Success and Engagement creates and organizes the Annual Pharmacy Law Review Series to prepare graduates studying for the Multi Pharmacy Jurisprudence Exam in any state they wish to practice.

 Networking events are offered twice a year in the fall and spring semesters.
 Coordinated through the School of Pharmacy and Pharmaceutical Sciences Student Association (SPSA) this event brings together more than thirty area leaders with more than one hundred students to socialize and network in a business attired atmosphere.
 Students can freely interact and inquire as to business prospects, professionalism and management styles.